Ks577/horror-movie-age-gate-flutter/README.md

-# Horror Movie Age Gate 😈
+# 😈 Horror Movie Age Gate

 Flutter app with an age gate for horror movies.
 The app is interactive, giving real-time feedback as users enter their age.

-## Features
+## ⚙️ Features

 - Age input with validation
 - Dynamic hints based on age
 - Shake animation for younger ages
 - Flip card showing result

-## Demo
+## 📸 Demo

-⏳ GIFs may take a few seconds to load.
+ GIFs may take a few seconds to load.
 If they don't appear immediately - refresh the page.

-&nbsp;
+---

 *Age 16*